Skip to content

 Book value vs market value

 Book value comes from a schedule; market value comes from buyers.
 The two drift apart in both directions.
 Consumer tech tends to fall below book value fast - a fleet of headsets or docking stations has little resale market at any age - while scarce machinery or vehicles in a hot market can sell above book.
 The gap is settled at disposal: sell above book value and the difference is a gain, sell below and it is a loss.
+When market value falls durably below book value before disposal - a technology that suddenly becomes obsolete, say - accountants may record an impairment to bring the carrying value down.
 Persistent large gaps are a sign the useful-life or salvage assumptions need revisiting, which is ordinary asset valuation hygiene.

 Net book value and the company-level meaning